-This course is designed to introduce students to coding and computer science by way of making and designing using the revolutionary new microbit microcontroller board and Microsoft's easy and powerful MakeCode block-based coding environment.
+Students with limited or no experience in coding and computer programming will be introduced to core concepts of Computer Science.
+Students will understand the components of computers and computer programming, ethics in computer science, algorithms, variables, conditional statements, and more.
+The course will use a combination of making and designing using the revolutionary new micro:bit microcontroller board and the Arcade curriculum with Microsoft's easy and powerful MakeCode block-based coding environment.
+The Arcade curriculum will help students develop programming skills by creating and modding retro arcade games with Blocks and JavaScript in the MakeCode editor.
 This course is project-based with a maker philosophy at its core.
-The idea is that by making physical objects, students create a context for learning coding and computer science concepts.
+The idea is that by making physical objects or games, students create a context for learning coding and computer science concepts.
 Mathematics is reinforced.

-- Work-Based Learning Opportunities: Apprenticeship: No Industry Field Trips: Yes Cooperative Education: No Entrepreneurial: Yes Internship: No Job Shadowing: Yes Mentorships: Yes School-Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: None
+- Work-Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing: Yes Mentorships: Yes School-Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: None

-COMPUTER SCIENCE I
+COMPUTER SCIENCE I BP412X0 1 CREDIT